 All members of the campus community are advised to monitor the weather daily during the summer thunderstorm season, and to plan their work around any threatening weather conditions.
 Severe weather information can be obtained via local radio stations or the Internet.

-Faculty, athletic coaches and supervisors should be aware of their responsibility to advise employees and students who might be vulnerable to thunderstorms.
-Those persons should be warned to take cover when storms approach.
+Faculty, athletic coaches and supervisors should be aware of their responsibility to advise employees and students who might be vulnerable to lightning strikes.
+Exposed persons should be warned to take cover at the first sign of a thunderstorm.

-- Keep an eye on the sky and listen for the sound of thunder.
-Look for darkening skies, flashes of lightning, or increasing wind and listen for thunder.
+- Keep an eye on the sky, and listen.
+Look for darkening skies, increased wind, and especially flashes of lightning or sounds of thunder.

 - If you see or hear a thunderstorm coming, or your hair stands on end, get inside a completely enclosed building, or if no enclosed building is convenient, a hard-topped all-metal vehicle, immediately!